 For Over Sixty Years . . .

-The Graduate School at Arkansas State University has been offering graduate programs to our students for over 60 years and we are so proud of what they have accomplished with the degrees they have attained with us.
+Graduate Students have been participating in Arkansas State University Graduate Programs to reach their academic goals for over 60 years and we are so proud of what they have accomplished with the degrees they have attained with us.

 We work together with our students to help enrich their lives locally, nationally, as well as globally.
-The Graduate School believes that graduate study should be viewed as part of a well-rounded life experience and offers many programs to those seeking to achieve their educational goals.
+A-State believes that graduate study should be viewed as part of a well-rounded life experience and offers many programs to those seeking to achieve their educational goals.

 Graduate students are an integral part of our research, teaching, and service mission at A-State.
 Our diverse community of faculty and graduate students makes significant contributions and serves as the backbone of the university's academic and research enterprise.

 For Graduate Students wanting to visit the A-State campus, please contact us at firstname.lastname@example.org to schedule a date, at least a week in advance.
 Our campus tours typically are scheduled to take place on Fridays.
 Our Student-led Walking Tour of our campus is approximately 30 to 40 minutes in length, weather permitting.
 (Tours will wrap up in April and will not be available during the Summer Sessions.
 They will begin again in September.)

 The tour includes our Student Union, Red Wolf Fitness facility, Academic Buildings, and the Dean B. Ellis Library Building.
 After your tour, you may want to visit our Arkansas State Museum located inside the Library Building, or try one of the food court options in the Student Union.